 German house prices are accelerating!

-The German hedonic price index rose by 6.24% (4.4% inflation-adjusted) during the year to end-Q3 2017 (hedonic indices attempt to compare like-for-like exactly, so are the best measure of house price trends), based on Europace figures.
-Quarter-on-quarter, the index increased 0.9% (0.4% inflation-adjusted) during the latest quarter.
+The German hedonic price index rose by 9.01% (7.6% inflation-adjusted) in May 2019 from a year earlier (hedonic indices attempt to compare like-for-like exactly, so are the best measure of house price trends), based on Europace figures.
+It was the highest growth since December 2016.